 The chart below provides examples of tuition fees.
 Gross Household Income is shown in the far left column.

-A small number of families may qualify for further subsidies if payment of the minimum fee is not possible.
+A small number of families may qualify for further subsidies if payment of the minimum fee is not possible, and if the school budget allows for such subsidies in the relevant year.

 Documentation regarding income